Reviewing Constellation Brands (STZ) and Its Peers

-Constellation Brands (NYSE:STZ – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it contrast to its competitors?
-We will compare Constellation Brands to related businesses based on the strength of its valuation, earnings, risk, analyst recommendations, dividends, profitability and institutional ownership.
+Constellation Brands (NYSE:STZ – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it compare to its competitors?
+We will compare Constellation Brands to related businesses based on the strength of its earnings, institutional ownership, profitability, dividends, valuation, analyst recommendations and risk.

 Analyst Recommendations

-This is a summary of current recommendations for Constellation Brands and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings for Constellation Brands and its competitors, as provided by MarketBeat.

 |Sell Ratings